 “Drugs like Spinraza and risdiplam act differently than gene replacement,” Hesterlee said, “and as these and other approaches that work further downstream get approved, I think combining them is the next logical step.”

-Indeed, this is already underway in SMA, given “approved treatments,” with clinical trials like STRONG (NCT03381729) testing Zolgensma in children who have already been treated with Spinraza or risdiplam, and risdiplam trials like JEWELFISH (NCT03032172) looking at those given Zolgensma or Spinraza.
+Indeed, this is already underway in SMA, given “approved treatments,” with clinical trials like JEWELFISH (NCT03032172) testing risdiplam in adults, children and infants given Zolgensma or Spinraza.

 Combinations “will happen,” Hesterlee said, “whether they’re tested in clinical trials or not.”
 The interest for the patient is just too great.